Let Us Help You Fight Back Against Negligent Medical Providers

 The term “birth injuries” encompasses a wide variety of injuries that happen during pregnancy, during the delivery of a baby or shortly after a baby’s birth.
 Some of the injuries are relatively minor and can resolve on their own.
 Other birth injuries can cause lifetimes of physical, cognitive or behavioral disabilities that require extensive and specialized medical care.
 In some cases, birth injuries can be fatal.
 Birth injuries of any severity occur in approximately 3% of births.

 Unfortunately, birth injury cases are often poorly investigated by negligent health providers, which results in delayed treatment and increased risk to both mother and child.

-If you believe your child has been injured due to poor prenatal care, inadequate labor management practices, or negligent post-birth care, the Miami birth injury lawyers at Kaire & Heffernan are here for you.
-Our attorneys can help you explore all avenues regarding seeking compensation for you or your child’s injuries stemming from birth trauma.
+If you believe that your child has been injured due to poor prenatal care, inadequate labor management practices or negligent post-birth care, then we are here for you at Kaire & Heffernan, PLLC.
+We can help you explore all avenues regarding seeking compensation for your or your child’s injuries stemming from birth trauma.

 Birth Injury Causes

 Birth injuries occur when medical professionals fail to recognize warning signs early enough or respond inadequately to those signs.
 Injuries can also occur when health care providers are negligent or make mistakes during or after the birthing process.
 In some cases, preventable birth injuries may stem from a failure of hospitals to provide adequate staffing levels or an overabundance of midwives and physicians working against each other.